martinpeck/pokemon-vue-er/README.md

-# pokemon-vue-app
+# Pokemon Vue-er

-> A Vue.js based Pokemon search app
+> A Vue.js based Pokemon app that allows you to vue (sic) the details of a given Pokemon.

 ## Build Setup